luke-eitea/Connect-Docker-Dev/README.md

 * from the Windows-Command-Line, make a new directory (mkdir DIRNAME) and change to the new directory (cd DIRNAME)
 * clone the GIT Repository to your PC with "git clone https://github.com/eitea/Connect-Docker-Dev.git ."
-* build the Docker Images with "docker-compose build" - this take some time...
-* start the container with "docker-compose start" ATTENTION: please start the container with the right permission (run as admin)
+* build the Docker Images with "docker-compose up" - this take some time... please start the container with the right permission (run as admin)